stefanovic80/geompy/README.md

 ### - [parabola](#draw-a-random-parabola)

-such variables are classes.
-For each one of them you can define one or more instances, having their own methods and attributes.
+Such variables are python classes.
+For each one of them you can define one or more instances, where the .draw() shows the respective plot

 As an example, say you want to draw a circumference.
-As first step you have to create a circumference type instance, than you gonna use the .draw method to provide it's graphycal representation
+As first step you have to create a circumference type instance, than you gonna use the .draw() method to provide it's graphycal representation

 `C = circumference()`

 `C.draw()`

-by typing
+as a python instance, the C variable has attributes and other methods, which can be shown by typing

 `print(C)`

-you gonna have a list of C attributes, such as `C.radius`, which can be reset in order to modify the drawn circumference
+and also modified from the user

 `C.radius = 7`